dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 By default, the leak tracker does not gather the information, because the collection may impact performance and memory footprint.

+**Tests**

-For tests, temporary pass instanse of `LeakTrackingTestConfig` to the test:
+For collecting debugging information in tests, temporarily pass an instance of `LeakTrackingTestConfig` to the test:

 ```
   testWidgets('My test', (WidgetTester tester) async {